-Introduction: Plant nutrients such as nitrogen (N) and phosphorus (P) are essential for crop production.
-The implementation of the EU Nitrates Directive into Irish law regulates the management of these nutrients and is aimed at maintaining productivity whilst improving water.
-The water quality challenges concerning nutrients are chiefly;
+Plant nutrients such as nitrogen (N) and phosphorus (P) are essential for crop production.
+The implementation of the Nitrates Directive into Irish law regulates the management of these nutrients and aims to maintain productivity while improving water quality.

-- assessing how management trends, habits and attitudes are affected by the GAP regulations and what the perceived implications are for farm incomes
+- Assessing how management trends, habits and attitudes are affected by the GAP regulations and what the perceived implications are for farm incomes

-- investigating how nutrients at the soil and farm scale are influenced in terms of supply/availability and potential mobilisation to water
+- Investigating how nutrients at the soil and farm scale are influenced in terms of supply/availability and potential mobilisation to water

-- defining the main pathways for mobilised nutrients in each farming catchment
+- Defining the main pathways for mobilised nutrients in each farming catchment

-- identifying the load and concentration patterns of nutrients from the catchments, in each river
+- Identifying the load and concentration patterns of nutrients from the catchments, in each river

 It is vital that farming stakeholders are fully aware and receptive to the management implications of the legislation, so these tasks are supported by a Teagasc advisory team in each catchment.
 The ACP outcomes are continued assessments and recommendations of how effective the GAP regulations are in terms of farm economics and the links between farm management, landscape and water quality.